 2) Keep the soil moist

-To keep an Olive Tree healthy, it needs a to have moist soil.
+To keep an Olive Tree healthy, it needs to have moist soil.
 This doesn’t mean you need to water frequently as too much water can kill an Olive Tree.
 Instead, dig a couple of inches into the soil to see if the soil is moist enough.
 If it’s dry, give it a good water.
 Just make sure there is enough drainage for the excess water to escape.

 3) Prune your olive tree

 Although olive trees grow slowly, it is very important to prune.
 Pinching out young shoots can encourage growth and help the Olive tree to remain strong and healthy.
-In the late Spring and early Summer, make sure that branches are thinned out to allow light into the centre of the Olive tree however, if pruning is to hard it may hinder fruit/ crop production.
+In the late Spring and early Summer, make sure that branches are thinned out to allow light into the centre of the Olive tree however, if pruning is too hard it may hinder fruit/ crop production.